List of bus routes in Westchester County, New York: Seasonal

 These routes provide seasonal service to and from Playland (New York) during summers only.
 There is no service on Mondays, excluding certain holidays.

-History of the current routes
+History of current routes

 Proposed new bus routes

 In December 2020, a re-design was announced for the county bus system.
 The draft plan was released on July 19, 2022, with system-wide changes which are outlined below.
 These changes also bring in 100 series routes, which partially replace former portions of modified lines.
 If a bus route is not shown here, it was discontinued with the new plan, with the exception of the 75 and 91 routes, which were not part of the redesign due to being seasonal-only routes.
 Several discontinued bus routes are being replaced with on-demand "microtransit" lines.